marekhanus/sokoban/README.md

 Features:

-- [ ] 2D game
+- [x] 2D game
 - [ ] Swipe/tilt gestures
+- [ ] Levels selection
+- [ ] Download more levels
+- [ ] Create level with OpenCV
 - [ ] Remote backend on internet for saving and synchronizing content
-- [ ] Download more levels
-- [ ] Online feedback